 - Descend Into The Paris Catacombs

-- And that’s Paris in a Week
+- And that’s my Paris Itinerary 7 Days

 Getting the best out of Paris in seven days can be quite the challenge, but that is where the fun lies.
 This itinerary covers the monuments, the beauty, and the culture of the city.
 There is a plethora still left to discover beyond what is covered here.

 But, by the end of the week, you’ll be more than eager to extend your stay.
 There’s nothing wrong with that, and choosing one of these top hotels in Paris with a view, might just be the best way to do so.
 Here is my 7 day Paris Itinerary.

 Day One: Champs-Élysées, Arc de Triomphe, Eiffel Tower, Seine River